benjchristensen/benjchristensen.github.com/_posts/2009-08-11-software-development-is-not-engineering.markdown

 As Tom DeMarco suggests, I hope to be focusing on development where the value is worth allowing the proper time, people, experimentation and development to occur - so that something of true value can be created.
 If management of "costs" is the most important aspect of the project, the greatest value to be created, I don't even want to bother.
 I'd rather work on a project that has the ability to be transformative, and create greater value than the cost of the effort.

-software engineering:

-An Idea Whose Time Has Come and